Skip to content

 1. Click **Test**.
 Copy the test command.

-create a vm instance.
-Make sure you've configured the network interface to use your vpc.
+create a VM instance.
+Make sure you've configured the network interface to use your VPC.

-By following these steps, you can securely connect your Cloud run service to a private Dragonfly datastore, ensuring your application remains both scalable and secure.
+By following these steps, you can securely connect your Cloud Run service to a private Dragonfly Cloud data store,

 ## Conclusion

-You have successfully created a GCP Cloud Run function that connects to Dragonfly Cloud, sets a test key-value pair, and verifies the connection.
-You can now extend this function to perform more complex operations with Dragonfly.
+You have successfully created a GCP Cloud Run function that connects to Dragonfly Cloud,

 1 change: 1 addition & 0 deletions docs/cloud/connect/serverless/serverless.md